All campervan and motorhome are covered by insurance. The level of liability varies depending on the age and size of the vehicle.

 The insurance excess (liability) can be as high as €600.00./ If you don't have your own insurance to cover this excess then you will have to leave security to this amount to cover this.
 The hire company will take security by a credit card payment.

 You must have a credit card with high enoughcredit to cover this.

 There are options to reduce the level of liability:

 You can reduce the amount of insurance liability by buying other insurance cover either at the same time as you book the campervan or later.
 You can buy it from the campervan hire supplier; online from us via Drive Easy; or from an independent insurance provider that specialises in covering security excess on hire vehicles.
 The cost of this is calculated by each day hired.

 You can reduce your liability to nil by buying additional insurance cover.
 This can often be included in the "all-inclusive" rates when you book your campervan hire.

 You will still have to pay a bond.
 This can range from €500.00 to €600.00.
 This is refundable when the vehicle is returned in a good and clean condition to the correct location.

 Each company has different terms and conditions relating to insurance cover.
 Contact us for full details and if you have any questions at all.

 We also have the Drive-Easy insurance cover available to select when you make your booking request.
 This will cover your insurance liability too.

+Yes, you can hire from one city to another.
+All the main cities are covered on this website.
+We offer a one-way hire between Italy and Belgium, France, Germany, Netherlands, Portugal, Spainand Switzerland.
 There are additional costs and these are calculated at the time of booking.
 Some companies will charge €1.00 per 1km between depots as an extra charge.
 Others have a fixed fee.